chelsea6502/chinese-comprehension/README.md

 **Note:** If a word appears in both `known.txt` and `unknown.txt`, it will be treated as known (explicit entries in `known.txt` take priority).

+### Proper Noun Exclusion
+The script automatically detects and excludes proper nouns (人名 person names, 地名 place names, 机构名 organizations) from comprehension calculations using spaCy's Named Entity Recognition.
+This provides more accurate comprehension measurements by focusing on vocabulary rather than memorized names.

+**Why exclude proper nouns?**
+- Recognizing "李明" (a person's name) doesn't mean you know the characters 李 or 明 in other contexts
+- Place names like "北京" are often memorized without understanding the component characters
+- Focusing on common vocabulary gives a truer picture of reading ability

 ## Example Output

 ```